theiterators/pekko-http-quickstart-scala.g8/docs/src/main/paradox/intellij-idea.md

 4. Check **Regex**.
 5. Click **Replace**.

-Voila the lines are gone!
+Voilà the lines are gone!

 ## Running the application